8 must-see monasteries in Armenia

 Saghmosavank and Hovhannavank

-When traveling to Aragatsotn Province you can find two gorgeous monasteries located atop the edge of the Kasagh river.
+When traveling to Aragatsotn Province you can find two gorgeous monasteries located atop the edge of the Kasagh River.
 One of them is Saghmosavank or “a monastery of the Psalms” and another is Hovhannavank.
 The complexes are only 8 kilometers away from each other.
 Interestingly, the oldest part of Hovhannavank was founded at the beginning of the fourth century.
 It was famous as a significant educational and theological center of Eastern Armenia.
 Have you seen gorgeous wedding photos with the Armenian bride and groom standing on the edge of a gorge?
 Most of them are at Saghmosavank which is a popular spot the couples.

 Sanahin and Haghpat